 Of these ingredients, 3 are listed on my top 5 ingredients to avoid in food.
 Quite a bit more than just chicken, right?

 Psst…speaking of toxins, did you know that many salts contain MICROPLASTICS?
 It’s a sneaky toxin that may be in your everyday salt, and thus your everyday food (um, gross).
 I love Ava Jane’s Kitchen because their salt is FREE of microplastics, and it tastes delicious!
-(PLUS you can get your own penny bag of salt on this page!)
+PLUS, you can get your own FREE 8 oz penny bag of salt on this page!
+(Just pay shipping)

-If you’re concerned about chickens without antibiotics or GMO’s or seek pasture-raised chickens, you won’t find them in the rotisserie bin.
+If you’re concerned about chickens without antibiotics or GMOs or seek pasture-raised chickens, you won’t find them in the rotisserie section at the store.

-Ok, I’ve told you WHY you should make your own rotisserie chicken.
-Now let’s talk about how you can pull it off, and you have 5 main options:
+I’ve told you WHY you should make your own rotisserie chicken.
+Now let’s talk about HOW you can pull it off.
+You have 5 main options:

 I have this 6 quart slow cooker and can get two birds in at the same time.
 Doesn’t the idea of having dinner done for over a week sound good to you?
 Yeah, me too.